tBaxter/questions-for-employers/README.md

 **How many hours a week does senior management work?** Do they put in 80-hour weeks?
 If so, run away.

-**What is the company’s policy on work/life balance?** How does that work out in practice?

 **How much vacation do people get?** If there's "unlimited" vacation, how much vacation do people normally take?
+What is the expectation for "excessive" vacation?
+There is always a number.

 **What holidays are observed?** Some companies do not observe federal and state holidays.
 For parents, this can be a real problem since schools usually do.
 If so, you may have to use a vacation day for your child's holiday.